Skip to main content

 Additionally, many policies still exclude implants considered “cosmetic,” so confirm your plan’s fine print.

-Furthermore, if you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can use these pre-tax funds on eligible dental expenses, including implants.
+If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can use these pre-tax funds on eligible dental expenses, including implants.> Calculate your dental savings now with a DentalPlans plan.
+Visit DentalPlans.

 How Much Do Dental Implants Cost?